 An ultrasound is a prenatal test that uses sound waves to look inside your uterus and display an image of the amniotic sac, the placenta, and most importantly, Baby!

-Ultrasounds are your healthcare provider’s best way of monitoring baby throughout your pregnancy, from the time he’s a tiny-tailed little thing, to when he’s just about ready to meet you.
+Ultrasounds are your healthcare provider’s best way of monitoring baby throughout your pregnancy, from the time they're a tiny-tailed little thing, to when they're just about ready to meet you.

 When is an ultrasound performed?